mrocklin/thesis/syrk.md

     Elapsed time with SYRK = 0.39500001

-There are two results in the above experiment.
-First, there is a numeric speedup of a common algorithm.
-Second, this speedup was found and implemented only because we were able to engage a domain expert and because that domain expert was able to contribute to the codebase.
-The intermediate representations were clear in his domain and his code contribution was isolated to a section that did not require expertise outside of his experience.
+### Numeric Result

+We achieved a 9% speedup in an important algorithm.
+This speedup will be delivered to all naive developers.

+### Development Result

+Second, this speedup was both found and implemented by a domain expert.
+He was able to identify the flaw in the current implementation because the intermediate representations (DAG, Fortran code) were clear and natural to someone in his domain.
+The code invited inspection.
+After identification he was able to implement the correct computation (`class SYRK`).
+The `computations` project for BLAS/LAPACK routines was simple enough for him to quickly engage and develop his contribution.
+Finally he was able to formulate a pattern `(A*A.T,  SYRK(1.0, A, 0.0, 0), True)` into the compilation system so that his work could be automatically applied.
+The declarative inputs of the compiler are sufficiently approachable to be used by developers without a background in automated program development.